 What you need to know about buying MS Office this way …

-What you actually pay for is a pre-used licence key — a retail product that can be transferred and traded.
+- What you actually pay for is a pre-used licence key — a retail product that can be transferred and traded.

-Always make sure that you are paying for a key, not a recurring subscription.
+- Always make sure that you are paying for a key, not a recurring subscription.

 - The software itself is a free download from the Microsoft server.
 The licence key that you pay for enables you to install and use the software legally — and you can move it to a new computer if you upgrade your hardware.

-When you buy a pre-used licence key, the seller company provides detailed instructions on what to do with it
+- When you buy a pre-used licence key, the seller company provides detailed instructions on what to do with it.

 There are several UK sellers in this market.
 I’m not going to recommend any of them because you — as the buyer — must use your own judgement, not mine.
 I have been satisfied as a customer of Software Geeks (softwaregeeks.co.uk), but they have competitors and it might be foolish to ignore them.